Sex & Love Addiction

-Possible indicators involved with offline/online sex and love addiction(Carnes):
+Possible indicators involved with offline/online compulsive sexual behaviors:

 - Loss of control